CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/startup.md

 The launch option starts the backend, waits for `/api/health`, starts the frontend preview, opens the browser, and then exits the menu.

+Set `always_rebuild=true` in `settings/.env` to rebuild the frontend during application launch.
+The default `always_rebuild=false` skips that startup build; the install/update option continues to build the frontend.

 ## Manual Backend And Frontend

 PowerShell: